daniilsunyaev/yarrd/README.md

 - ✓ reuse deleted rows
 - ✓ think of proper error handling
 - allow store tables into files (may need to break this down) (straight bincode serialization)
-- load stored tables on launch
+  - ✓ add serializer/deserializer for each type (or use bincode)
   - implement custom serializer for rows
+  - change tables to store rows in bytes, and deserialize it on-demand
+  - store tables rows on close
+  - load tables on db connect
 - introduce page alignment
 - add Null
 - remove result from where closures, cmp should return false in case of undefined, or think of three-valued logic